Economy of Cuba: 1968–1990

 In 1970 as part of the Revolutionary Offensive economic campaign, Fidel Castro attempted to motivate the Cuban people to harvest 10 million tons of sugar, in Spanish known as La Zafra, to increase their exports and grow their economy.
 Despite the help of most of the Cuban population, the country fell short and produced only 7.56 million tons.
-In July 1970, after the harvest was over, Castro took responsibility for the failure, but later that same year, shifted the blame toward the Sugar Industry Minister saying "Those technocrats, geniuses, super-scientists assured me that they knew what to do to produce the ten million tons.
-But it was proven, first, that they did not know how to do it and, second, that they exploited the rest of the economy by receiving large amounts of resources ... while there are factories that could have improved with a better distribution of those resources that were allocated to the Ten-Million-Ton plan".
+In July 1970, after the harvest was over, Castro took responsibility for the failure, but later that same year, shifted the blame toward the Sugar Industry Minister saying "Those technocrats, geniuses, super-scientists assured me that they knew what to do to produce the ten million tons."

 During the Revolutionary period, Cuba was one of the few developing countries to provide foreign aid to other countries.
 Foreign aid began with the construction of six hospitals in Peru in the early 1970s.
-Between 1970 and 1985, Cuba sustained high rates of growth: "Cuba had done remarkably well in terms of satisfying basic needs (especially education and health)" and "was actually following the World Bank recipe from the 1970s: redistribution with growth".
+Between 1970 and 1985, Cuba sustained high rates of growth: [Cuba] was actually following the World Bank recipe from the 1970s: redistribution with growth".
 Foreign aid expanded later in the 1970s to the point where some 8000 Cubans worked in overseas assignments.
 Cubans built housing, roads, airports, schools, and other facilities in Angola, Ethiopia, Laos, Guinea, Tanzania, and other countries.
 By the end of 1985, 35,000 Cuban workers had helped build projects in some 20 Asian, African, and Latin American countries.

 For Nicaragua in 1982, Cuba pledged to provide over $130 million worth of agricultural and machinery equipment and some 4000 technicians, doctors, and teachers.
 Over the course of the 1980s, Cuba provided approximately 90,000 tons of oil to Nicaragua per year to support the Sandinista revolution.
 From 1986 through 1990, Fidel Castro began the Rectification Process in an effort to decrease market elements in the economy.

 In 1986, Cuba defaulted on its $10.9 billion debt to the Paris Club.
 In 1987, Cuba stopped making payments on that debt.
 In 2002, Cuba defaulted on $750 million in Japanese loans.

+The 1980s was an era of low poverty.
+In the mid-80s, no more than 6% of Cubans were poor (poverty being defined as a state of not being able to satisfy basic needs with earned income).
+In comparison, the poverty rate throughout Latin America in that era averaged more than 40%, and in some countries more than 70%.